MatthewL1515/final-project/README.md

 wall_x, wall_y: define the wall positioning of the maze to determine collision for the drone and the player

 ## Particle Class Variables
+position: tracks the position of particles

+gravity: gravity for particles

+lifespan: fades the particles away

+color: random colors for particles

+## WaveManager Class Variables
+currentWave: current wave number

+activeDrones: tracks the number of drones currently on screen

+spawnCheck: Sometimes, p5js has issues with ticks.
+So, this variable sets a delay for a second to prevent code from 'spawning' more drones than required.